-- ii.
-After 30 calendar days have passed, the faculty member forfeits the right to formal complaint and any actions taken with respect to the faculty member shall become final. - b.
-The formal complaint must state: - i.
+- 8. Filing a formal complaint petition - a.
+A faculty member who desires to file a formal complaint petition must submit a written formal complaint within 30 calendar days after the completion of the conflict resolution meetings or any related investigations by the Office of Access and Equity. - i.
+After 30 calendar days have passed, the faculty member forfeits the right to submit a formal complaint petition and any actions taken with respect to the faculty member shall become final. - b.
+The formal complaint petition must state: - i.
 The specific individual(s) against whom the formal complaint is filed; - ii.
-The dates upon which the alleged complainable matter occurred; - iii.
+The dates upon which the alleged dispute or conflict occurred; - iii.
 The specific basis or bases on which the formal complaint is filed; - iv.
-A list of the supporting documents appended to the formal complaint; - (1) Sufficient supporting evidence should be provided for the Formal Complaints Board to determine probable cause that a complainable matter has occurred. - v.
-The specific relief sought by the complainant. - NOTE: There is a limit of 10 pages for the formal complaint and any Response, excluding supporting documentation. - c.
-See the Formal Complaints Board webpage for formal complaint forms. - d.
-The formal complaint is submitted to the Provost's Office, which will forward the original formal complaint and supporting documents to the Formal Complaints Coordinator within 21 calendar days. - 9.
-Determination of Complainability - a.
-The complainant may request that the matter be addressed by the Provost or the Formal Complaints Board. - i.
-In either case, formal complaints are submitted to the Provost's Office. - ii.
-If the formal complaint appears to include issues related to illegal discrimination, the faculty member, Formal Complaints Coordinator, or Provost reports the incident(s) to the Office of Access and Equity. - b.
-If the formal complaint is to be heard by the Formal Complaints Board, the Provost's Office forwards the originals to the Formal Complaints Coordinator to be reviewed by the Formal Complaints Board. - c.
-The Formal Complaints Board determines whether the allegations in the formal complaint are complainable according to the criteria in this chapter the Faculty Manual. - i.
+A list of the supporting documents appended to the formal complaint petition; - (1) Sufficient supporting evidence should be provided for the Grievance Board to determine probable cause that a dispute or conflict has occurred. - v.
+The specific relief sought by the petitioner. - NOTE: There is a limit of 10 pages for the formal complaint petition and any response, excluding supporting documentation. - c.
+See the Grievance Board webpage for formal complaint forms. - d.
+The formal complaint petition is submitted to the Grievance Coordinator, who will forward the original formal complaint petition and supporting documents to the Provost within 14 calendar days. - 9.
+Determination of basis of a complaint - a.
+The petitioner may request that the matter be addressed by the Provost or the Grievance Board. - i.
+If the formal complaint appears to include issues related to unlawful discrimination, the faculty member, Formal Grievance Coordinator, or Provost reports the incident(s) to the Office of Access and Equity. - b.
+If the formal complaint is to be heard by the Grievance Board, the Grievance Board determines whether the allegations in the formal complaint have applicable basis in accordance with the criteria in this chapter. - i.
 At least five members of the Board must be present in order to make a determination.